Where do Fun Palaces happen?

 How can I get funding for our Fun Palace?

-How can I get information and guidance for making our Fun Palace?
+Where can I find guidance for making our Fun Palace?

 Have a look at our Toolkit for loads of useful ideas and suggestions.

-There are also nine great short films here, with everything from how it was in 2014 and 2015, to specific tips on arts & science, funding, getting your community to join in – all from Fun Palaces Makers who have done it and know what they’re talking about.
+There are also some great short films here, with everything from how it was in previous years, to specific tips on funding, getting your community to join in, activities to try – all from Fun Palaces Makers who have done it and know what they’re talking about.

-I’m having trouble filling in/editing our Fun Palace page, can you help?
+I’m having trouble with our Fun Palace page, can you help?

 Who’s in charge?